raeleus/Hashtag-DnD/README.md

 The provided scenario is very bare bones.
 This is intended to be the base for your own story development.
 Look out for future scenarios based on Hashtag DnD!

 v.
+0.0.3
+* Added #setdefaultdifficulty to set the default difficulty of #check, #try, #attack, #cast

+v.
 0.0.2
 * Fixed incorrect synonyms
 * You may use #pay as a synonym for #drop
 * You may inverse skill/ability with the hashtag. ie. `#intelligence check` instead of `#check intelligence`
 * Adjusted #showskills to display both the proficiency and ability modifier
 * Minor improvements and bug fixes

 v.
 0.0.1
 * Initial release